alesspanzica/mriyacreations.ca/README.md

 This repository contains the source code for a website created for a client's small business - Mriya Creations.
 The website is built using HTML, CSS, and JavaScript to provide a clean and user-friendly online presence for the client's business.

 ## Table of Contents
-Project Description
+- Project Description
-Requirements
+- Requirements
+- Features
-Technologies Used
+- Technologies Used
-Installation
+- Installation
-Configuration
+- Configuration
-License
+- License

 ## Requirements
 The client, a small business owner, required an online platform to showcase their products/services, provide contact information, and give potential customers a brief overview of their business.
 This website serves as a digital storefront and informational hub for the client.

-Features
+## Features
 Homepage: Displays an introduction to the business along with featured products/services.
 About Us: Provides background information about the business and its mission.
 Products/Services Page: Details the range of products/services offered by the business.
 Contact Us: Offers various means of contact including a contact form.
 Responsive Design: Ensures the website is accessible and functional on various devices (desktop, tablet, and mobile).
 SEO Friendly: Optimized for search engines to enhance online visibility.

-Technologies Used
+## Technologies Used
 HTML
 CSS
 JavaScript